-I've gotten my mileage in Vue.js in some projects during my work for Elephant.
+I’ve gotten my mileage in Vue.js in some projects during my work for Elephant.
 For instance, the veneer overview for Leeuwenburgh utilizes Vue to generate an overview of all available veneer swatches.
-To the unseen eye this might seem simple enough, but the reactivity Vue introduces makes it very easy to perform complex lay-out related tasks.
+The reactivity Vue introduces makes it very straightforward to perform complex lay-out related tasks.

-For instance, one click on a sidebar filter triggers an API request, fades out old items to indicate "you should prepare for new results", shows you a loading spinner to reinforce the "hang on a second" idea and when the API request finishes, automatically replace the old items with new results and hide the loading spinner.
+For instance, one click on a sidebar filter triggers an API request, fades out old items to indicate “you should prepare for new results”, shows you a loading spinner to reinforce the “wait for a second” idea and when the API request finishes, automatically replace the old items with new results and hide the loading spinner.
 All this, in +/- 10 lines of code.

 VuePress builds on the premise of Vue to generate static sites.
 Essentially, the blog you are reading now is a basic markdown document that is transformed by VuePress into a webpage you can visit.